-As a loyalty program manager, you know that Millennials are a huge segment of the consumer market.
-This generation has a reputation that’s all over the board.
+As a loyalty program manager, you know that Millennials are a huge segment of the consumer market—over 80 million people, according to the Census bureau.1 This generation has a reputation that’s all over the board.
 On one hand, they’re frivolous with their money, spending far too much on a whim; on the other, they’re so frugal that they’ve been responsible for the decline of brick-and-mortar retail.

-Another important insight from our research is that four out of five Millennials we surveyed want to redeem their loyalty points for a merchant gift card or a Mastercard® or Visa® Reward Card.1 Adding these options to your catalogue will help keep Millennials engaged in your program.
+Another important insight from our research is that four out of five Millennials we surveyed want to redeem their loyalty points for a merchant gift card or a Mastercard® or Visa® Reward Card.2 Adding these options to your catalog will help keep Millennials engaged in your program.

-And what about eGift cards and Mastercard Virtual Accounts?
-Millennials are known for being permanently attached to their smartphones, so digital rewards seem like a no-brainer addition to your redemption catalogue.
-Our research confirmed that 65% of Millennials we surveyed would prefer a digital reward.1
+And what about eGift cards and Mastercard or Visa Virtual Accounts?
+Millennials are known for being permanently attached to their smartphones, so digital rewards seem like a no-brainer addition to your redemption catalog.
+Our research confirmed that 65% of Millennials we surveyed would prefer a digital reward.2

 If you’re trying to increase Millennial brand loyalty, be sure to offer the loyalty rewards that they really want: gift cards and reward cards.